rovifran/aninfo2C23/.github/ISSUE_TEMPLATE/⚙️-devops.md

 ## ⚙️ DevOps

 <!--
-    What is the DevOps process you would like to see in the project?
+    What is the DevOps process you would like to see in the project AAAAAA?
 -->

 (Write your description here)